Khadreal/Upload-Script/README.md

 # Upload-Script
-This php sccript help you downloading files from one server to another,without needing to download to your computer first.
+This php script help you downloading files from one server to another,without needing to download to your computer first.

 Note: you also save Data as well as time